 Our University of Minnesota co-sponsors

 Thanks to our University of Minnesota co-sponsors for making this event happen: University Honors Program, School of Journalism and Mass Communication, Bell Museum and Planetarium, College of Biological Sciences, College of Liberal Arts, College of Science and Engineering, Global Programs and Strategy Alliance, Institute on the Environment, and Institute for Advanced Study.

 Thanks to MinnPost, our Media Sponsor for this event.
 MinnPost is a nonprofit, nonpartisan enterprise whose mission is to provide high-quality journalism for people who care about Minnesota.

 Our Community Partners

-Thanks to our Community Partners for helping to spread the word about this event: Fresh Energy; Friends of the Mississippi River; Climate Generation: A Will Steger Legacy; Izaak Walton League – Minnesota Division; Minnesota Interfaith Power and Light, Minnesota Renewable Energy Society; MPIR and link; Take Action MN, The Loft Literary Center; and The Nature Conservancy; and the University of Minnesota Bookstore.
+Thanks to our Community Partners for helping to spread the word about this event: Fresh Energy; Friends of the Mississippi River; Climate Generation: A Will Steger Legacy; Izaak Walton League – Minnesota Division; Minnesota Environmental Fund; Minnesota Interfaith Power and Light, Minnesota Renewable Energy Society; MPIR and link; Take Action MN, The Loft Literary Center; The Nature Conservancy; and the University of Minnesota Bookstore.